Botanical Park, Timișoara

 The Botanical Park, since 2007 the Botanical Garden, is an arboretum in Timișoara.
-In 1995 it was declared a scientific reserve, in order to protect the local and exotic flora.
+Up to its development in the 1900s, the land on which the park is located today was used as a training ground for military exercises.
+Much earlier, the land was supposedly the site of a Roman cemetery.

+Until 2009, the Botanical Park had the status of a botanical scientific reserve.
+It was granted protected status under HCJ no. 19/1995, which was later revoked by HCJ no. 69/2009.

 Location

 The Botanical Park is located between Timișoara 700 Square and Mărăști Square, in the north of the Cetate district.
 The park is bordered by Gheorghe Dima, Gheorghe Lazăr, Alexandru Ioan Cuza and Pictor Ion Zaicu streets.
 The main entrance is located between the buildings of the Adam Müller-Guttenbrunn House and the New Clinics.